- Go Hiking

 In 2013, a new educational dock overlooking Quarry Pond was completed.
 Its hexagonal shape provides a better viewing platform for school groups that visit the Nature Center.
 The Nature Center building (restrooms included) has been renovated and the pond dredged to provide an improved water habitat for wildlife.

 |Trails Overview:|| |

 The park contains a compact network of seven marked trails totaling roughly 4 miles.
 For a trail map, showing the possibilities for loop hikes, use the web link above.

 Detailed descriptions of hikes in the Nature Center are viewable here.

-Excellent driving directions are on the Center’s web page (Contact Information below).
+Driving directions are on the Center’s web page (see contact Information below).
 Also included is information about bus service from both the George Washington Bridge Bus Terminal and the Port Authority Bus Terminal (8th Avenue & 42nd Street).